Creating content that gets you new business

 When producing content, always focus on mapping your content to your personas and where they are in the buyer’s journey.
 Your customers are busy people, so make it easy for them to consume your content by keeping it short.
 Keep in mind the majority of your content should be educational versus promotional.
 At Hodges, we like to follow the 80/20 rule of keeping 80% of the content educational and 20% promotional.

 Often, we spend so much time producing a piece of content that when it’s finally ready, there’s a strong temptation to get it up and out quickly.
 But it’s important to tap the brakes.
 You should spend as much time on content promotion as you do with creating the piece of content itself..
 The idea is to maximize the shelf life of the content and leverage it via different distribution channels, whether that’s through social media, marketing emails or your blog.
 (For tips on setting up a social ad campaign on a shoestring budget, check out our blog post.)

 What you analyze will depend on the format of the content and your business goals.
 Some metrics to consider when analyzing the efficacy of your content are number of visits, leads generated, social proof, shareability and inbound links.
 You also could look at things like content performance by topic or by format.

 Then it starts all over.
 It’s important to keep up with planning your content to make sure you’re always feeding the content machine.

-It can be daunting at first, trying to map out a strategy and process for your content and getting buy-in from the rest of your organization, but taking these steps will get you to the point where every piece of content you send out will have a purpose—whether that’s clicking through to your website, downloading a whitepaper or filling out a lead gen form.
+Creating content can be daunting at first, trying to map out a strategy and process for your content and getting buy-in from the rest of your organization, but taking these steps will get you to the point where every piece of content you send out will have a purpose—whether that’s clicking through to your website, downloading a whitepaper or filling out a lead gen form.
 And all of that is tied, of course, to your bottom line.